arslanbilal/git-cheat-sheet/README.md

 $ git log -p <file>
 ```

-Who changed, what and when in <file>:
+Who changed, what and when in &lt;file&gt;:
 ```
 $ git blame <file>
 ```